thanos-io/thanos/docs/getting_started.md

 ## Sidecars

 Thanos integrates with existing Prometheus servers through a sidecar process, which runs on same machine/in the same pod as the Prometheus server itself.
-It only works with Prometheus instances of version 2.0 or higher.
+It only works with Prometheus instances of version 2.0.

 The sidecar is responsible for backing up data into an object storage bucket and providing querying access to the underlying Prometheus instance for other Thanos components.